Tyler Roberts: 2022–23 season

 Roberts joined Championship club Queens Park Rangers on 6 July 2022 on loan for the 2022–23 season.
 He scored on his QPR debut in an EFL Cup tie against Charlton Athletic on 9 August, and played regularly up to the end of October.
 He was affected by a recurrent calf injury that kept him out of Wales' World Cup squad and forced him to miss six QPR matches before the mid-season break for the 2022 World Cup.
 Although he regained fitness, returned to league action in December, and scored twice away to Reading to earn his side a comeback draw, further injury in January that required treatment back at Leeds put an early end to his season.

 Birmingham City

 Roberts signed a four-year contract with Championship club Birmingham City in June 2023; the fee was undisclosed.

 On 30 August 2024, Roberts signed for League One club Northampton Town on loan for the remainder of the season.
 He made 29 appearances, mostly in the starting eleven.

+Mansfield Town

+On 1 September 2025, Roberts joined League One club Mansfield Town on a season-long loan.

+On 2 February 2026, Roberts joined the Stags on a permanent deal until the end of the season.

+On 12 May 2026, the club announced the player had signed a new one-year deal.